DOI-USGS/hyRefactor/README.md

 ## Tools for Manipulating the NHDPlus Network in Preparation for Hydrologic Modeling

-The hyRefactor package was developed over a considerable period of time as part of a broad research project to develop a unified hydrofabric for the U.S. Geological Survey National Water Census and National Weather Service National Water Model.
-Work on this specific package has moved to a new development space under https://github.com/noaa-owp/hydrofab.
-That package will be released as a USGS data release when ready.

-Software in this package has been rigorously tested (90% code coverage shown in [v0.4.8_coverage.html](v0.4.8_coverage.html)) and results of its use have been evaluated extensively.
-Any use outside of the National Hydrologic Geospatial Fabric workflow it was developed for may produce unexpected results.

-Documentation in the package was developed as a best effort by the authors while the package was in development.
-Some exported functions may have limited documentation in which case package code should be inspected to understand nuances of the implementation.
+The purpose of this software release is to document a version of a methodology and associated implementing software used to create a separate Data Release (https://www.sciencebase.gov/catalog/item/60be0e53d34e86b93891012b).
+This software was used to make derivatives of the features in the NHDPlus geospatial dataset for use in hydrologic model applications.
+It is not intended for users to deploy/use and may produce unexpected results outside the workflow and environment in which it was implemented.
+For users seeking to deploy a version of this software, please see https://github.com/noaa-owp/hydrofab.

 ### Installation: